SowmyaVenky/AzureSynapseExperiments/ASA/ASA_SQL_Server_Postgres.md

 <img src="./images/asa_035.png" />

-* PROBLEM - ASA does not like the self signed certificate that comes with SQLServer hosted on the VM.
+* <b> PROBLEM - ASA does not like the self signed certificate that comes with SQLServer hosted on the VM.
 I do not have power to create an Azure SQL DB.
 That is the reason we can't do this test.
-Refer to https://learn.microsoft.com/en-us/azure/stream-analytics/sql-database-output
+Refer to https://learn.microsoft.com/en-us/azure/stream-analytics/sql-database-output </b>

 <img src="./images/asa_036.png" />